-The Vegan Festival in Didim, a beach city on the Aegean coast, now on its 0.33 year, merits an interest to convey out the vegan capability of Turkish cuisine.
-Mayor Deniz Atabay, now re-elected for every other time period, is eager on maintaining the pageant, not simplest to emphasize the significance of veganism for the future of the planet, however additionally to attract worldwide attention toward Didim, with its terrific seacoast, its unequalled Altınkum seaside, which literally translates as “Golden Sand,” and its precise Apollon Temple and two very important historical web sites Miletos and Priene.
-I need to also brag about the truth that I actually have contributed to Didim as a recuperation architect within the beyond; my project for the conservation of Iİlyas Bey Mosque in Miletos, a really specific piece of the early Islamic period in Anatolia, won a prestigious Europa Nostra Award again in 2012.
+The Vegan Festival in Didim, a beach city on the Aegean coast, now on its 0.33 year, merits an interest in conveying the vegan capability of Turkish cuisine.
+Mayor Deniz Atabay, now re-elected for every other time period, is eager on maintaining the pageant, not simplest to emphasize the significance of veganism for the future of the planet, however additionally to attract worldwide attention toward Didim, with its terrific seacoast, its unequaled Altınkum seaside, which literally translates as “Golden Sand,” and its precise Apollon Temple and two significant historical web sites Miletos and Priene.
+I need to also brag about the truth that I actually have contributed to Didim as a recuperation architect within the beyond; my project for the conservation of Iİlyas Bey Mosque in Miletos, a particular piece of the early Islamic period in Anatolia, won a prestigious Europa Nostra Award again in 2012.